onqtam/headjack/docs/why/2_SYSTEM.md

 The extent to which we shift to frugality is the extent to which catastrophic risks will be minimized

 > "The greatest shortcoming of the human race is our inability to understand the exponential function." - [Albert Allen Bartlett](https://en.wikipedia.org/wiki/Albert_Allen_Bartlett#:~:text=%22The%20greatest%20shortcoming%20of%20the%20human%20race%20is%20our%20inability%20to%20understand%20the%20exponential%20function.%22)

+> "If civilization is to survive, it must live on the interest, not the capital, of nature." - [Ronald Wright](https://www.goodreads.com/quotes/380970-if-civilization-is-to-survive-it-must-live-on-the)

+> "The most compelling reason for reforming our system is that the system is in no one's interest.
+It is a suicide machine." - [Ronald Wright](https://www.goodreads.com/quotes/280775-the-most-compelling-reason-for-reforming-our-system-is-that)

 > "Trying to reduce environmental pollution without reducing consumerism is like combating drug trafficking without reducing the drug addiction." - [Jorge Majfud](https://en.wikipedia.org/wiki/Anti-consumerism#:~:text=Trying%20to%20reduce%20environmental%20pollution%20without%20reducing%20consumerism%20is%20like%20combating%20drug%20trafficking%20without%20reducing%20the%20drug%20addiction.)